 - Our body can convert 20% of lauric acid to monolaurin.
 (This is just a value for simplicity purpose.
 As mentioned earlier, each of us may convert differently due to varying body conditions.
 Some will convert more than 20%, some lesser.)

 |Virgin coconut oil||7 g||20%||1.4 g|

-Look around you, we're not dealing with just the current outbreak of COVID-19 alone.
-We're always surrounded by billions of other fatal viruses, bacteria, fungi and parasites.
+But in reality, we're not dealing with just the current outbreak of coronavirus alone.
+We're always surrounded by billions of other malicious viruses, bacteria, fungi and parasites.

 So, monolaurin supplement is not everything.
 It just doesn't cover as broad a range of viruses, bacteria and other germs as coconut oil does.

 You'd also need the help of lauric acid, capric acid, caprylic acid, myristic acid, monocaprin, monocaprylin, monomyristin and others (from coconut oil, of course) to ensure you're better covered and protected against COVID-19.
 Agree?

 So, putting your faith in just monolaurin supplement alone may not produce the best result.

 Also, my positive experience in using coconut oil to get rid of influenza virus whenever I'm down with flu has phenomenally bolstered my confidence in coconut oil.